Frequently Asked Questions

 There are no plans to make the e-CFR available in PDF format.

 The Administrative Committee of the Federal Register (ACFR) has the authority under 44 U.S.C.
 1510 to regulate the collation and republication of the Code of Federal Regulations (CFR) with the aim of keeping it as current as practicable.
 Until recently, it has not been economically practical to update the CFR more frequently than once per year.
-With the advent of web-based publication formats, the ACFR has requested that the Office of the Federal Register (OFR) and the Government Printing Office (GPO) develop and maintain the e-CFR as an authoritative informational resource, which will serve as the model for a currently updated, official edition of the CFR.
+With the advent of web-based publication formats, the ACFR has requested that the Office of the Federal Register (OFR) and the Government Publishing Office (GPO) develop and maintain the e-CFR as an authoritative informational resource, which will serve as the model for a currently updated, official edition of the CFR.

 The e-CFR will be maintained as an unofficial editorial compilation until all remaining technical and performance issues are satisfactorily resolved.
 When this is accomplished, the OFR/GPO partnership will propose to the ACFR that the e-CFR become an official edition of the CFR and a permanent record of the United States Government.